dezmanvee/fotma-repo/README.md

 To customize the hero section, edit the following files folder:
 - `index.html`: Change the text and icon for each feature.
 - `style.css`: Change the style for each feature.

+## Contributing

+Contributions are welcome!
+To contribute, please follow these steps: